cstohlmann/oea-chronic-absenteeism-package/README.md

 ## Data Sources

 This package combines multiple data sources which were identified through research as strongly related to absenteeism:
-* School Information System (SIS): School, grade, and roster data
+* <strong>School Information System (SIS)</strong>: School, grade, and roster data
-* Barriers to students: Transportation data, distance from school, school changes, student illness
+* <strong>Barriers to students</strong>: Transportation data, distance from school, school changes, student illness
-* School experiences: School suspension, disciplinary, behavior, and learning outcome data
+* <strong>School experiences</strong>: School suspension, disciplinary, behavior, and learning outcome data
-* Engagement data: School attendance, digital engagement
+* <strong>Engagement data</strong>: School attendance, digital engagement

 This package can use several [OEA Modules](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules) to help ingest data sources that are typically used to understand patterns of chronic absenteeism (see below for list of relevant OEA modules).